 Add to Cart

-(21 hours - 2 weeks) Mediation requires that all parties are screened for appropriateness for mediation.
-All parties must be screened to be sure they are appropriate candidates.
+-- Live session times: 6:30 – 9:00 PM EDT, Tuesdays and Wednesdays (mandatory) -- Mediation requires that all parties are screened to be sure they are appropriate candidates for mediation.
 Parties must be able to negotiate safely, voluntarily, and competently, free of danger & harm from the other.
 All parties must enter voluntarily.
-The process is vital for mediation to take place for the safety of the parties and mediator.
+The screening process is vital for the safety of the parties and the mediator.
 This will be discussed in exhaustive detail.
-This course includes 8.4 hours of live/synchronous sessions with the Instructor.
+This course includes 8.4 hours of live/synchronous sessions with the instructor.
+This course is accredited for 14 hours of training required by Family Mediation Canada (FMC) for the Cert.FRM designation.
+Required textbook: The Family Dispute Resolution Handbook, 6th Edition + USB – (Print – $130)

 Arbitration and Alternative Dispute Resolution